 When you love to decorate and design your home, it's tempting to be pulled into the direction of the latest design trend.
-Like fashion, home decor trends, colors and patterns are constantly changing to reflect the style of the time.
+Like fashion, home decor trends, colors, and patterns are constantly changing to reflect the style of the time.
 But just like fashion, there are plenty of "little black dresses" that seem to never go out of style.
-Here are some great pieces to invest in that have stood the test of time, and may be worthwhile investments for your home.
+Here are some great pieces to invest in that have stood the test of time and may be worthwhile investments for your home.

 Designer Furniture and Furnishings

-This would include pieces by well-known designers like Ray and Charles Eames, Le Corbusier, or Isamu Noguchi and also furniture by well-known design manufacturers like Knoll, Herman Miller, Heath Ceramics, or Vitra.
-The furniture and decor created by examples such as these were not only incredibly well-designed, there is a design integrity that withstands criticism.
-Year after year manufactuers continue to produce these original designs to fulfill the needs of design afficianados as they know that although expensive, these are classics that can be handed down to the next generation.
+Timeless designer furnishings include pieces by well-known designers like Ray and Charles Eames, Le Corbusier, or Isamu Noguchi and also by well-known design manufacturers like Knoll, Herman Miller, Heath Ceramics, or Vitra.
+Their furniture and decor are not only incredibly well designed but also have aesthetic integrity that withstands criticism.
+Year after year, manufacturers continue to produce these original designs to fulfill the needs of design aficionados who know that, although expensive, these classics can be handed down to the next generation.
 Buyer beware: these are also the designs most often knocked off.
-Knock offs are generally less expensive due to the fact that they are poorly made, mass produced and created using inferior materials.
-To the trained eye, knock-offs look nothing like the original creations.
-If you want to buy an original be sure to do your homework.
+Knockoffs are generally less expensive due to the fact that they are poorly made, mass produced, and created using inferior materials.
+To the trained eye, knockoffs look nothing like the original creations.
+If you want to buy an original, be sure to do your homework.
 A quick search will indicate which manufacturer owns the license to produce the original design, and most often these will be signed, marked, or numbered.

 Lighting is one of the easiest interior design tricks to employ to make your home look and feel professionally designed.
 Sadly, many homes aren't built with great lighting, and homeowners are forced to bring in lamps, sconces, or add-ons.
 When choosing lighting, always look for well-made pieces that aren't flimsy.
 For example, you don't want the swinging arm lamp to break after a year or two.
 Look for lighting that helps illuminate the room evenly with a good shade.
 Choose styles that have withstood the test of time yet fit within your design aesthetic.
-And don't be afraid to mix your eras: the Bubble lamps (designed by George Nelson) were originally designed in the late 1940's but still look incredibly modern.
+And don't be afraid to mix your eras: the bubble lamps (designed by George Nelson) were originally designed in the late 1940s but still look incredibly modern.

-Real wood, ceramic tile or terrazzo was made to last for decades (or longer).
-If properly maintained they could last well over 100 years.
-Good quality flooring will be a worth-while investment as you'll be using materials meant to last.
+Real wood, ceramic tile, or terrazzo was made to last for decades (or longer).
+If properly maintained, they could last well over 100 years.
+Good quality flooring will be a worthwhile investment as you'll be using materials meant to last.
 The same can be said for linen, marble, copper, leather, or slate.
-When it comes time to choose materials for your home, and you're looking for something that will last, start with the materials that historically have lasted a long time.
+When it comes time to choose materials for your home, and you're looking for something that will last, start with materials that historically have lasted a long time.
 Think too about how the material ages over time.
-Leather, for example, tends to look worn in - think how great an aged leather jacket looks and feels.
-But cheap upholstery tends to look worn out and tired over time.
+Leather, for example, tends to look "worn in"; think how great an aged leather jacket looks and feels!
+But cheap upholstery tends to look "worn out" and tired over time.
 In another example, marble can actually look better over time with a few marks on the surface.
 It's this very patina that manufacturers try to mimic (think of pre-faded and torn denim jeans).
 Some materials just look better over time, so keep this in mind when making big home improvement decisions.

 Any Design That Has Hit the 50-Year Mark